 Content

 You’ll be asked about your hair type, styling routine, symptoms, and more.
-A “Why We Ask” section provides context for less straightforward questions, like how often you feel stressed or what your diet looks like.
+A “Why We Ask” section gives context for less straightforward questions, like how often you feel stressed or what your diet looks like.

 After completing the form, you’ll create an account and see your recommended treatments.